 Cambridge is famous for its cycling.
 The flat geography and the young demographic make cycling an important mode of transport in the city.
 We need to support this green form of transport, by campaigning for more cycle lanes, better routes and crossings, and safer roads (with fewer potholes).

 Cars are an important part of the transport system in Cambridge.
-Many of us need cars for shopping, visiting friends & family and often for our commutes.
+Many of us need cars for shopping, visiting friends and family and often for our commutes.

 To reduce our dependency on cars, and therefore to reduce pollution and traffic, we need to offer viable alternatives.
 If we build public transport systems that are reliable and affordable then more people will have the choice not to drive.
 Better cycling infrastructure provides another alternative.
 With public transport as it is, many of us rely heavily on our cars to travel about.